 The board of the HOA decides the pool maintenance contractor, the lawn service contractor, the lake management contractor, the security contractor, and the trash contractor.
 They also decide when equipment is to be replaced and its replacement.
 I recommend you try to attend at least of couple of HOA meetings.
 You will gain a better understanding and appreciation for the service that the board members of your HOA are providing to you.

 For single family homes the HOA fees are typically assessed on an annual basis.
 You will receive the bill in December for the next year and it will be due by January 31st.
 HOA fees range from a low of $350 to upwards of $1,500 depending upon the Spring Texas subdivision.
+Gated communities annual HOA fees are higher than non-gated communities.
 The HOA fees vary based upon the quantity of services provided and quantity of amenities that need to be maintained by the HOA.

-The subdivision that I live in has a little below average annual HOA fee of $488.
-In return for my $488, I receive well lit streets (the HOA has to pay for the electricity to light up the streets in my subdivision), mowed common areas, seasonal plantings, security that patrols the subdivision, maintenance of lakes and parks, lifeguards for our pool, improvements to my subdivision including community news boards, new playground equipment, and new water slides.
+The subdivision that I live has an annual HOA fee of $650.
+In return for my $650, I receive well lit streets (the HOA has to pay for the electricity to light up the streets in my subdivision), mowed common areas, seasonal plantings, security that patrols the subdivision, maintenance of a 100 acre lake, parks, lifeguards for our 2 pool, walking trails, exercise room, clubhouse, soccer, and 50 organized community events a year.